If I get an Obamacare subsidy in the exchange, is the subsidy amount considered income?

-Although most people have premium subsidies sent directly to the insurer each month, you can also choose to pay full price for your coverage and receive your subsidy as a lump sum when you file your taxes, as long as you purchased your coverage through the exchange (off-exchange coverage is not eligible for premium tax credits, up-front or on your tax return).
+Although most people have premium subsidies sent directly to the insurer each month, you can also choose to pay full price for your health insurance coverage and receive your subsidy as a lump sum when you file your taxes, as long as you purchased your coverage through the exchange (off-exchange coverage is not eligible for premium tax credits, up-front or on your tax return).
 Either way, the subsidy is a tax credit, and is not considered income.